The NPMS Operator Standards is an online document that contains detailed information

 Develop Breakout Tank Submission Components

 Section 2 General Requirements (Key Terms and Definitions) of the NPMS Operator Standards outlines the main components of the NPMS submission.
-This section also defines the types of breakout tanks that would be included in an NPMS data submission; if you are unsure if your breakout tanks meet PHMSA’s definition, please refer to this section.
+This section also defines the types of breakout tanks that must be included in an NPMS data submission; if you are unsure if your breakout tanks meet PHMSA’s definition, please refer to this section.
+The Summary of Required Components for Breakout Tanks provides of a brief overview of the submission components.

 Submit Breakout Tank Components via OSAVE